tlverse/tlverse-handbook/index.md

 Rachael Phillips is a PhD student in biostatistics, advised by Alan Hubbard and Mark van der Laan.
 She has an MA in Biostatistics, BS in Biology, and BA in Mathematics.
-A student of targeted learning and causal inference, Rachael's research focuses on statistical estimation and inference in realistic statistical models.
-Her current projects involve personalized online machine learning from EHR streaming data of vital signs, automated learning with highly adaptive lasso, and causal effect estimation for community-level interventions.
-She is also working on an FDA-funded project led Dr. Susan Gruber, _A Targeted Learning Framework for Causal Effect Estimation Using Real-World Data_.
-Rachael is an active contributor to the `hal9001` and `sl3` R packages in the `tlverse`.
+As a student of targeted learning, Rachael integrates causal inference, machine learning, and statistical theory to answer causal questions with statistical confidence.
+She is motivated by issues arising in healthcare, and is especially interested in clinical algorithm frameworks and guidelines.
+Related to to this, she is also interested in experimental design; human-computer interaction; statistical analysis pre-specification, automation, and reproducibility; and open-source software.

 ### Alan Hubbard {-}